-Swan Lake Nature Sanctuary holds two Native Plant Sales a year, one in April and one in October.
+Swan Lake Nature Sanctuary sells native plants all year round and holds the big Native Plant Sale every spring.
 You can purchase native plants for your garden, attend workshops, and support the Sanctuary all in one weekend.

 Native Plant Garden

-The native plant garden that surrounds the Swan Lake Nature House, provides a living example of over 80 species of plants native to southern Vancouver Island.
-The garden is maintained by volunteers and plants are added as needed.
+The native plant garden that surrounds the Swan Lake Nature House provides a living example of over 80 species of plants native to southern Vancouver Island.
+The garden is maintained by volunteers and plants are added as habitat is restored.
 The garden is used by the Sanctuary as an educational display for the public.
 To view some of the native plants found in the Swan Lake garden, go to the Plant Gallery.

 History of the Swan Lake Garden